smartinternz02/SPSGP-2718-Predict-heart-failure-using-IBM-auto-AI-service/README.md

 12. Integrated The Node red app with Auto AI model using http requests and api reference key.
 13. Ran a few test cases - results as expected.

+!!!
+Imortant Note !!!
+The default lite plan for auto AI services limit (that is 20 Capacity Unit Hours) has been utilized whiile running different test cases for the project.
+Therfore the node red app link wont be working untill 30th of june by which the plan gets renwed again.
+Required csv files uploaded which shows the usage of the services as mentioned above and a screen shot (CapacityUnitHour.png) which shows the same error message.